-COSHH risk assessments are required by the Control of Substances Hazardous to Health Regulations 2002.
-Under the regulations, employers are required to control substances that are hazardous to health, through the prevention or reduction of exposure.
+COSHH stands for the Control of Substances Hazardous to Health Regulations.
+Under these regulations, employers are required to control substances that are hazardous to health, through the prevention or reduction of exposure.
 And this includes risk assessing the substances that people might be exposed to, through a process known as COSHH assessment.

 The COSHH regulations apply to every business, regardless of size or industry, so it is important to know why you need to carry out these assessments and how they can benefit you.